techiediaries/techiediaries/_posts/2020/angular-9/2019-03-09-angular-django-formdata-multiple-file-upload-tutorial.md

 ## Conclusion

-In this tutorial, we've seen an example of multiple file upload with Angular 7 and Django.
+In this tutorial, we've seen an example of multiple file upload with Angular 9 and Django 3.